Central African Republic–France relations: 21st century

+After the 2003 coup that brought François Bozizé to power, France again sent 300 troops to Bangui, initially to repatriate foreigners, but keeping them in place after a request from Bozizé.
+The military ties with France were further restored by sending the Foreign Legion general Jean-Pierre Pérez - who was also connected to the private military company EHC - to be Bozizé's counseller.

 In March 2009, French troops were deployed to Bangui after reports that rebels were taking over the capital to remove President François Bozizé from power.
-In 2012, civil war erupted in the Central African Republic when mostly Muslim rebels known as Séléka removed President Bozizé from power in 2013, and installed Michel Djotodia as President.
+In 2012, a civil war erupted in the Central African Republic when the Séléka militia composed of mostly Muslim rebels removed Bozizé from power in 2013, and installed Michel Djotodia as President.
 After the removal of Bozizé, a mainly Christian rebel group known as Anti-balaka rebelled against the government and Muslim nationals in the country.
 Séléka and government forces fought against Anti-balaka and targeted Christian nationals in the country.
-As a result of the religious and ethnic conflict in CAR, France returned to CAR to stop the bloodshed by deploying 1,000 troops and armored vehicles into the country to maintain peace known as Operation Sangaris.
+As a result of the religious and ethnic conflict in CAR, France returned to the CAR by deploying 1,000 troops and armored vehicles into the country to maintain peace known as Operation Sangaris which lasted from 2013 to 2016.
 French President François Hollande visited French troops in CAR in December 2013.

-The troops remained in CAR until 2016.
+In the early stages of the intervention, France was also accused of cooperating with the Anti-balaka against Séléka, which helped cement Séléka's popularity among Muslim and Fula groups that suffered from Anti-balaka attacks and massacres.
+France officially ended Sangaris in 2016.
 President Hollande returned to CAR in May 2016 to oversee the removal of French troops from the country which concluded in October 2016 and met with newly-elected President Faustin-Archange Touadéra.

+The last French troops left in 2022, after bilateral relations significantly cooled due to the CAR's increasing ties to Russia under Touadéra.